New school year, new COVID questions

 “Trying to find middle ground on this has been a challenge,” said Caitlin on Sunday.

 Caitlin was playing with her daughter Sunday at the park.
-As Lauryn played, Caitlin said she will get her daughter the vaccine when it becomes available for younger kids.
+As Lauryn played, Caitlin said she would get her daughter the vaccine when it becomes available for younger kids.

 “Eventually, I’ve read that it will be available,” said Caitlin.
 “As for teaching?
 Teachers are pretty good at rolling with the punches and figuring out and making it work.”